Why You Can't Just Remove the SSD

 This is a tighter integration than the T2 architecture, where the security chip was a separate IC on the board.
 On T2 Macs, a failure between the T2 and the CPU could sometimes be bridged.
 On Apple Silicon, the encryption controller and storage controller share the same die.
 Any failure that prevents the SoC from initializing blocks all access to the NAND.

-The same constraint applies to Microsoft Surface devices where BitLocker keys are bound to the TPM.
+The same constraint applies to Microsoft Surface Laptops and tablets with soldered storage where BitLocker keys are bound to the TPM.
 The recovery approach is identical: repair the board to restore the security processor, let it decrypt in place, then image the data.

 Diagnostic Methodology